-Metro places passenger limits on buses, to strengthen social distancing amid coronavirus outbreak
+Metro places passenger limits on buses to strengthen social distancing amid coronavirus outbreak

 Once the number of riders on the bus drops below the limit, the bulletin instructs drivers to begin picking up passengers again.

 ATU 587 is “pleased with the decision” to limit passengers, said President Ken Price.
 The union continues to call for a requirement that all passengers wear masks.

 “This will not only ensure safety for all, but it would provide the essential safety that is a required protection of all of our operators,” Price said in an email.

 Last week, 59-year-old Metro driver Samina Hameed died from complications due to COVID-19.
 Nationwide, more than 80 transit workers have died after contracting COVID-19, according to the national Amalgamated Transit Union.